kmubiin/fen/readme.md

 Basic requirements to work with the contents:

 - a web repository
+- a web browser
-- any markup viewer/editor (optional)
+- any markup tool or browser extension (optional)

 **MUST KNOW**
 The "pretty" markup preview is a built-in feature of the